WilliamWoha/csjournal/docs/Semester2/OOP/Topic07.rst

 Pointers as Structure Members
 """""""""""""""""""""""""""""

-| This one is actually also pretty simple.
+| This one is also pretty simple.
 It only gets complicated when you try and make duplicates of Structures.
 Although that may seem like a very small thing, it's a way bigger deal than you might think because copying values is how you have an array that can grow or shrink itself, and that's a very important functionality for a lot of situations.

 .. code-block:: c++
    :linenos: